MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 the `<< added by SOF >>` tag.

-**[R11]** The Seller/Server's response **MUST** include all and unchanged attributes' values as provided by Buyer/Client in the request.
+**[R11]** The Seller/Server's response **MUST** include all and unchanged attributes' values as provided by the Buyer/Client in the request.

 **[R12]** The Seller/Server **MUST** specify the following attributes in a
 response: